First year student resources

 If you have not completed a full integral calculus course, including sequences and series, then you will need to complete the calculus placement exam, and start in the calculus sequence.
 For more information, see the above notes about the placement exam, and checklist for enrolling in calculus.

-Most students with this same background will start with Math 120, to finish the calculus sequence, and gain more experience with mathematics before enrolling in proof-based courses.
+Most students with integral calculus background will start with Math 120, to finish the calculus sequence, and gain more experience with mathematics before enrolling in proof-based courses.
 This choice is recommended particularly if you may need multivariable calculus for another major you are considering, or if it is needed for other courses you might like to take soon (such as in physics or economics).
 After Math 120, you would move to Math 225 or 226, and Math 255 or 256, which would complete your introductory sequence requirement.

 If you have completed multivariable calculus but have not taken linear algebra, then the best choice is Math 225 or 226.
 For advice choosing between the two, see the above section on “Linear algebra and introduction to proofs”.
 Your next course would be Math 255 or 256, and you would complete the introductory sequence with Math 302.
+None of these courses require a placement exam.

 If you have completed multivariable calculus and have taken linear algebra, then the options are as follows: